Staff and Leadership

 Each floor is served by an RA who is a fellow student employed the Residence Life Office and is knowledgeable about MSU.
 They are responsible for maintaining a healthy environment, which is conducive to student success and can serve as a resource for any questions and concerns.
 RAs will help organize the election of floor government representatives and will aid in planning various recreational, social, and educational activities.

-Many of your residence halls' clerical responsibilities are handled by the Program Assistant who works at the hall Front Desk from 8am to 5pm, Monday through Friday.
-This person deals with many residential services including: handling the mail, processing work requests and paint orders, checking-out equipment, facilitating room changes, and supervising the student desk clerks.
-As a full time staff member, the Program Assistant is the link between the Residence Life Office and your residence hall.
+Many of your residence halls' clerical responsibilities are handled by the Program Coordinator who works at the hall Front Desk from 8am to 5pm, Monday through Friday.
+This person deals with many residential services including: handling the mail, processing work requests, checking-out equipment, facilitating room changes, and supervising the student desk clerks.
+As a full time staff member, the Program Coordinator is the link between the Residence Life Office and your residence hall.

 Student Desk Clerks